songokas/clipboard-sync/README.md

 # whether to send initial clipboard when application starts
 send_clipboard_on_startup: false

-# if receiving once how many seconds to wait
+# if receiving once how many seconds to wait before quitting
 receive_once_wait: 20

 groups: